megazazik/encaps/README.md

 dispatch(model.actions.thunk3(false));
 ```
-An effect is a function which receives actions of the current builder.
-It should return an action creator.
-And this action creator can return a function, a promise or something else.
+An effect is a function which receives actions of the current builder and a `select` function to receive a current state of a model.
+The effect function should return an action creator.
+This action creator can return a function, a promise or something else.

+A `select` function can be useful then you need to receive a state of a current model from a state of a current page.

 ### Dynamic list of children